 South Carolina, a state found towards the South East of the USA, is often one of the sunniest and most popular with people looking to hit the beach.
 However, there is more to SC than just sand and sun, and as we’re about to find out, there is plenty of history to dive into.

-Here are 18 interesting facts about South Carolina you may not already know.
+Here are 18 fun facts about South Carolina you may not already know.

 South Carolina is known for being the location of the first major battle in the US Civil War.
 It started, officially, at Fort Sumter.